pyglet/pyglet/doc/programming_guide/examplegame.rst

     if __name__ == '__main__':
         pyglet.app.run()

-If you run the code above, you should see a window full of junk that goes away when you press Esc.
+If you run the code above, you should see a window full of random graphical junk (or just a blank window) that goes away when you press Esc.
 (What you are seeing is raw uninitialized graphics memory).

 Loading and displaying an image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^